decafjs/decaf/README.md

 * [There are a number of modules already created for Decaf](https://github.com/decafjs).

+Modules are loaded via the global require() function.
+The Decaf implementation of require() is CommonJS Modules 1.1 compliant, but also implements enough of NodeJS require() to load modules for NodeJS.
+The Decaf implementation also will load modules installed via Bower.

 Please read the guide to require() and modules on the wiki.